kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

-Sept 14 2020 - one paper got accepted to DICT 2020.
+Sept 14 2020 - one paper got accepted to DICTA2020.

 *Aug 3 2020 - Delivered a Talk on Distribution Clustering and It'speciality in high dimensional clustering applications at MLDSN, Nepal.